Sign up to receive email updates

 I believe we must balance the needs of a healthy environment with the needs of a vibrant economy.
-In recent years the federal government has in too many instances veered away from common-sense environmental protection and instead pursued an ideological agenda.
-These policies destroy jobs and do little, if anything, to help the people, wildlife or plants they purport to protect.
+In recent years, the federal government has in too many instances veered away from common-sense environmental protection and instead pursued an ideological agenda.
+These policies destroy jobs and do little, if anything, to help the people, wildlife, or plants they purport to protect.

-On the national level, similarly unnecessarily restrictive policies are increasing the cost of energy for all of us, and particularly on those who can least afford it.
+On the national level, similarly unnecessarily restrictive policies are increasing the cost of energy for all of us - particularly those who can least afford it.
 They also encourage businesses to relocate overseas.
 The reality is that the American economy depends on low-cost energy.
 We ought to be getting as much of that energy as possible from right here at home, instead of depending on foreign entities in the Middle East and elsewhere that don’t have our best interests in mind.
 As a result, I am a strong supporter of efforts to open up areas such as Alaska’s Arctic to new oil and gas development, as well as immediately starting construction on the Keystone XL pipeline.

-Legislative Action in the 112th Congress
+Legislative Action in the 114th Congress